 Best Things to Do in Valencia in Winter

-3. Take a Tour of the Old Town (that Includes Tapas!)
+1. Take a Tour of the Old Town (Includes Tapas!)

 Explore the picturesque streets of Valencia and marvel at unique architectural styles dating back to the Roman, Moorish, Baroque, and Gothic periods as your friendly guide shares with you the rich history of the city’s hidden gems.